 One thing about the Internet is that people can do a lot of research on their physician, and that can also be reassuring.
 I’ll add that we measure every gastroenterologist throughout AHN.
 They get a scorecard, so they know how they’re performing compared to standard national benchmarks and compared to their peers locally, regionally, and nationally.

 But you also have to think about people who don’t have a PCP, especially people in underserved communities.
 So we promote education through community events, social media, and local media.
-For instance, we did a sponsorship event at a Pittsburgh Pirates game that stressed the importance of getting colorectal cancer screenings if you are older than 50 or have a family history.
+For instance, we did a sponsorship event at a Pittsburgh Pirates game that stressed the importance of getting colorectal cancer screenings.
 We handed out flyers, t-shirts, pens, bracelets we even had a 20-foot-wide inflatable colon.
 Every year, we also advertise at the Riverhounds soccer games at the Highmark Stadium.
+Our most recent SCOPY award is in the category of a “High Impact Media Campaign.”

 We started the program in March 2018 with the intention to be annual, but the demand led to Saturdays quarterly.
 This last quarter, within 36 hours almost all the spots were filled.